TheGoodlike13/liberty_or_death/README.md

 "It's much more important that your password is secure than that you remember it.
 But if you forget it, you can no longer use the database or something."
-That's some hardcode mixed messaging.
+That's some hardcore mixed messaging.
 Thankfully, we don't actually need our password to be secure, since, you know, we're only setting up a toy here.
 I'll make it the same as the 'sudo' password for simplicity.